MisHkat07/Face-Detecting-App-frontend/README.md

  Run `npm install`
  Run `npm start`

-Full Stack Face Detecting App with API, React, NodeJs, ExpressJs, PSQL & Authentication system.
-It can detect faces through image URLs.
+A Full Stack PERN Application Project with React, Express, Node, PostgreSQL, Face Detecting API, login, and Registration user auth system which can detect faces from the image URLs.